Supercut (song): Reception

 "Supercut" received critical acclaim from music critics, with many calling it a stand-out track on Melodrama.
 The track received comparisons to the works of American musician Bruce Springsteen and Swedish singer Robyn.
 Mike Neid from Idolator wrote that the track delivered "one of the most gracefully crafted lyrics on the album", and called it a "joyful release that offers a sliver of hope for new beginnings".
 Writing for The Independent, Roisin O'Connor praised the song's unusual "quirks" in its production, which help "expose the inner workings of her music".
 O'Connor also said Lorde "respects pop for what it is and what it is capable of".
 Chris Willman of Variety called it the album's "mini masterpiece".

 The track appeared in several music critics' year-end lists.
 Stereogum placed the song at number two on their year-end list, calling the lyrics "genius, the music a propulsive mirage" and the overall effect "overwhelming and tingly".
 Lindsay Zoladz from The Ringer also placed the song at number two on her list, describing it as "a precise distillation of the ways the internet shapes and warps how we experience life".
 NME included "Supercut" at number 29 on their year-end list, while Vulture ranked it at number four on their year-end list.
 Dee Lockett from the publication stated that the track was a "misshapen puzzle whose beauty is greater for its flaws."
 Andy Baio, the person who coined the term, praised Lorde for using it in her song.
 "Supercut" was certified gold by the Australian Recording Industry Association (ARIA) for exceeding 35,000 shipments.

+Billboard named "Supercut" as the third greatest breakup song of all time, while Insider ranked the song at number 28 on their list of the 50 Best Breakup Songs of the 21st Century.